fieldsend/multiobjective_data_structures/README.md

 # A few points to note:

 <p>In an unorthadox approach the unit tests are in the package  <code>multiobjective_data_structures.implementations.tests</code> rather than in a parallel structure.
-This is deliberate -- many of the tests are written to the abstract interafces provided (e.g. <code>ParetoSetManager</code>), so should be useful for testing any data structure that you might want to develop in the framework, and are therefore distrubuted with the package.</p>
+This is deliberate -- many of the tests are written to the core interface provided (e.g. <code>ParetoSetManager</code>), so should be useful for testing any data structure that you might want to develop in the framework, and are therefore distrubuted with the package.</p>

 <p>Most classes have JavaDoc for the methods -- I'll be tidying these up a bit post-GECCO, but often the internal variables are named according to the convention of the source paper (unless I made a decision that the name was too opaque).</p>